Archibald, Wynne and Sulman Prizes

 Each year, the trustees of the Art Gallery of NSW judge the Archibald and Wynne, and invite an artist to judge the Sulman.

-Visit the exhibition to vote for your favourite portrait in the People’s Choice award before voting closes, and see the work of budding artists aged five -18 on display in the Young Archies.
+Visit the exhibition to vote for your favourite portrait in the ANZ People’s Choice award before voting closes in August and see the work of budding artists aged five - eighteen on display in the Young Archies.